Family Limited Partnerships and FLLLPs in Florida

-Florida recognizes a stronger form called the family limited liability limited partnership, or FLLLP.
-The FLLLP extends limited liability to the general partner, closing the most significant weakness of the traditional FLP structure.
-Under Florida Statute § 620.1703, a charging order is the exclusive creditor remedy against any partner’s interest in the partnership.
+Florida also recognizes a stronger version called the family limited liability limited partnership, or FLLLP.
+The FLLLP extends limited liability to the general partner, closing the biggest weakness of the traditional FLP, where the managing partner’s personal assets are exposed to partnership-level claims.

 Speak With a Florida Asset Protection Attorney